LCamel/MPC-Notes/story-en-US.md

 Bob: A message like "Label of 0 => 🐰 (OT)" appeared.

-TBot: <mark>This kind of "not knowing what the other party received" transmission method is called "Oblivious Transfer" (OT).</mark>
+TBot: This kind of "not knowing what the other party received" transmission method is called <mark>"Oblivious Transfer" (OT)</mark>.

 OT has many variants, the one you just described is sometimes called "chosen one-out-of-two OT": the Receiver chooses 0 or 1, and the Sender provides two pieces of data.
 The Sender won't know whether the Receiver chose 0 or 1, and the Receiver can't read the other piece of data they didn't choose.